 Controlled Entities (Subsidiaries) Operational Arrangements where Councils control (but not necessarily interest) exceeds 50% Note 19(a) Joint Ventures & Associates Joint Ventures are operational arrangements where the parties that have joint control have rights to the net assets of the arrangement.
-Associates are separate entities where Council has significant influence over the operations (but neither controls nor jointly controls them).
-Note 19(b) Joint Venture Operations Operational arrangements where the parties that have joint control have rights to specific assets and obligations for specific liabilities relating to the arrangement rather than a right to the net assets of the arrangement.
+Associates are separate entities where Council has significant influence over the operations Note 19(b) (but neither controls nor jointly controls them).
+Joint Venture Operations Operational arrangements where the parties that have joint control have rights to specific assets and obligations for specific liabilities relating to the arrangement rather than a right to the net assets of the arrangement.
 Note 19(c) Unconsolidated Structured Entities Unconsolidated Structured Entities represent "special vehicles" that Council has an interest in but which are not controlled by Council and therefore not consolidated as a Subsidiary, Joint Arrangement or Associate.
 Attributes of Structured Entities include restricted activities, a narrow and well-defined objective and insufficient equity to finance its activities without financial support.
-Note 19(d)
+Note 19(d) Subsidiaries, Joint Arrangements and Associates not recognised Note 19(e)